tararoys/SimplifyDocumentation/easy_docs.md

 4. I type git push

-If I do all of those things, my process makes automatic backups, saves everything, and publishes it to my blog on the web.
+If I do steps 2 through 4, my process makes automatic backups, saves everything, and publishes it to my blog on the web.
+This turns an hours-long process into something that takes 30 seconds.

+#What the steps in the process do

 1. The template is important because if I use this template, I am able to publish my blog in seconds.
 I will not have to make changes to the format.
 I do not have to take hours to make changes so that I can put my directions on the internet.
 2. Putting the directions in the articles folder is important so that my software knows where to go looking for new directions.